A

 Data Spec

-The Data Spec is a five-minute workflow that helps PMs, engineers, dev directors, and other project stakeholders document at a high level how each launch uses, shares, and retains data.
-TerraTrue learns how your org uses data and suggests answers based on information from prior launches, so the Data Spec gets smarter and simpler the more you use it.
+The Data Spec is a five-minute workflow that helps PMs, engineers, dev directors, and other project stakeholders document at a high level how each Launch uses, shares, and retains data.
+TerraTrue learns how your org uses data and suggests answers based on information from prior Launches, so the Data Spec gets smarter and simpler the more you use it.

 Data subject